Alcohol Addiction Rehab and Trauma Treatment for First Responders

-Actual and perceived stigma—negative or discriminating attitudes and behaviors based on certain personal traits—may prevent many first responders from seeking the treatment they need for an alcohol use disorder (AUD).
-Many first responders highly value being able to tolerate physical and mental trauma, so they may avoid asking for help because they feel like it will make them seem weak.2
+Actual and perceived stigma—negative or discriminating attitudes and behaviors based on certain personal traits—often prevents many first responders from seeking the treatment they need for a drug or alcohol use disorder (AUD).
+It is not uncommon for first responders to place value on being able to tolerate physical and mental trauma, so they may avoid asking for help because they feel like it may make them appear “weak”.2

 Another barrier to getting help is the “suck it up” mentality that is sometimes reinforced among first responders and by their job.
 For example, it is a common expectation for officers involved in “shots fired” situations to return to work after 3 days off (if there is no injury).2 Further, the inherent nature of their line of work leaves little room for downtime in between traumatic events.
 This can make it especially hard to effectively work through and process any work-related traumas.1